Chania Town

 Aerila view

-The International Airport Ioannis Daskaloyanis is located on the nearby Akrotiri Peninsula.
-On Akrotiri is located the only US military base in Greece.
+The International Airport Ioannis Daskalogiannis is located on the nearby Akrotiri Peninsula.

 Aerila viewAlley in the old townSeafront with benches and colorful buildingsHidden taverna in the old townAlley with flowers in the historical neighborhoodOrthodox cathedral at the square